PDXpert PLM Software

 If you prefer that release set items are assigned a specific part type, set that type as the Part Types collection default.

-On the References Tabs tab, in the Parts section, note the current settings of the References accept parts and References accept documents options.
-If needed, mark both options so that parts will accept parts and documents on the References list.menu, select the command.
+On the References Tabs tab, in the Parts section, note the current settings of the References accept parts and References accept documents options.menu, select the command.
 On the

 Install and run the Item Master transform.